lee-joanne/yakker-backend/README.md

 ## Future Features

 In the future, I wish to add a feature where users can 'retweet' other users' posts by sharing their posts to add to their own post feed.
 I also wish for users to be able to @ each other in the comments string so they can target specific users in their comments.
 I also hope to be able to add a messaging feature where users are able to privately message other users.
 These features will enhance user experience to allow users to stay more connected with other users.
-In the backend, I have added a serializer where it will show the user's age in dates, I will add this into the front-end when I enhance the front-end functionality and design.
+In the backend, I have added a serializer where it will show the user's age in days, I will add this into the front-end when I enhance the front-end functionality and design.

 ## Technologies Used